mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/1.0.x/credentials/index.md

 As the image building happens on the cluster, the model files are first uploaded to a blob storage such as S3, GCS, or MinIO and then used by the builder.
-By default, the SDK uses a cluster-local MinIO installation which doesn't require any additional configuration.
+By default, the SDK uses a cluster-local MinIO installation which does not require any additional configuration.
 If users wish to use a specific S3 location instead, then appropriate AWS credentials need to be provided.